ForwardStory/forwardstory.github.io/_pages/home.md

   </li>
   <li>
     <h4>🟣 AI Integration & Team Training</h4><br>
     Many workplaces feel the pressure to use AI, but don’t have a clear path forward and are overwhelmed.
-I help teams build literacy, explore the tools that fit their needs, and use AI to create better, more efficient content — with intention, not urgency.
+I help teams build literacy, explore the tools that fit their needs, and use AI to create better, more efficient content — with intention, not urgency.</li>p
   </li>

 </ul>